 Physical activities, like swimming, involve repetitive movements.
 When swimming, children need to gain the ability to move their limbs and body and practise the same patterns of movement over and over.
 Therefore, having sufficient muscular strength and coordination and being psychologically mature enough to not lose motivation during 30-minute lessons, in order to do these repetitive movements, is very important when it comes to learning competitive strokes.

-The American Academy of Pediatrics also says that although swimming lessons can start from the age of one, children are not ready for learning technique and strokes development until they are four years old.
+The American Academy of Pediatrics also says that although swimming lessons can start from the age of one, children are not ready for learning technique and strokes development until they are 4 years old.

 A vast majority of children may need several years of learning or consolidation of basic aquatic movement skills before they can swim all four competitive strokes with good technique.